KevinCrespin/Programming-With-Data-Structures/README.md

 ****************************************************************************************************************************

 Content:
+E01-E05 Examples
+L01-L11 Labs
+M01-M03 Midterm and Final
+Q05,06,09 Quiz
+P01, ACM Random Stuff

 ****************************************************************************************************************************
-Program descriptions available @ root
+Program descriptions available as info.txt on each application (Some don't have any)